dmat1986/Udacity-Full-Stack-Nanodegree/Project5-NeighborhoodMap/README.md

 - Open `index.html` in your browser
 - View the info on each individual marker by clicking on it
 - Filter the locations by using the search box

-Here is a preview of the app: https://dmat1986.github.io/